Appointments and Surgery

-Your pet will most likely stay with us overnight, except for cat declaws, which we keep two nights.
+Your pet will most likely stay with us overnight.
 (Some dog surgeries and dentistries may go home that evening)

 Drop-off the night before surgery:If you are bringing your pet in the night before surgery you must drop them off that evening between 6:00 PM and 8:30 PM.
 Surgery will be done the next day.
 Bring in any medications that the pet is receiving.

 When you drop-off your pet off the night before surgery your pet will stay with us two nights.
-Cat declaws will need to stay with us three nights.
 (Some dog surgeries and dentistries may go home that evening)

 Drop-off the night before does not apply if your pet's surgery is scheduled on Monday.

 No food containers should be left within the trap.
 Containers, paper plates or cans of cat food get in the way of injecting the cat in the anesthetic process.
 The proper way to to trap a cat using food is to put the food (usually moist canned food) on a paper plate under the trap, allowing the food to squish up into the trap to lure the cat.
 Then, when the trap is lifted for transport, there is no messy food or dish material left in the trap to spoil or injure the cat or get in the way of injecting or calculating the weight of the cat.

 All traps must be labeled with their weight with indelible marker.
 We need to have this weight so we can accurately calculate the weight of the cat so that we can give them the proper anesthetic dose.

 All trapped cats should be accompanied by an adequately-sized plastic cat carrier for the cat to recover in after the anesthetic procedure is over.